jjclark1982/bitburner-scripts/hacking/README.md

-## Bitburner Hacking Planner
+## Bitburner Hacking Optimization System

-This is a system for optimizing the “hacking” mechanic in the game [Bitburner](https://danielyxie.github.io/bitburner/).

-The game mechanic consists of three operations:
+The game [Bitburner](https://danielyxie.github.io/bitburner/) includes a “hacking” mechanic which consists of three operations:

-- `hack`: Transfer money from a server to the player, increase the server’s security level.
+- `hack`: Transfer money from a server to the player, and increase the server’s security level.
-- `grow`: Increase money on a server, increase the server’s security level.
+- `grow`: Increase money on a server (from nowhere), and increase the server’s security level.
 - `weaken`: Reduce a server’s security level.

 The duration of each operation is determined when the operation **starts**, and it depends on the server’s current security level.

-The effect size of each operation is determined when the operation **ends**, and it depends on the amount of RAM allocated to the operation.
+The effect of each operation is determined when the operation **ends**, and its magnitude depends on the amount of RAM allocated to the operation.

 Scheduling these operations for maximum profit per second is a [bounded knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) based on these constraints: